OpenConext-Attic/OpenConext-vm/README.md

     $ gem install bundler

+If this results in a zlib error, install zlib with the command:
+    $ rvm pkg install zlib

-And use the gems defined in the Gemfile to install vagrant and veewee:
+Next use the gems defined in the Gemfile to install vagrant and veewee:

     $ bundle install